IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

-# Manage z/OS Certificates using IBM Concert/ServiceNow/Ansible Automation Platform
+# Manage z/OS Certificates using IBM Concert, ServiceNow, and Ansible Automation Platform

 These sample playbooks when used with IBM Concert, SericeNow, and Ansible Automation Platform can simplify tracking and resolving RACF certificate issues.

-[**send_cert_data.yml**](send_cert_data.yml) this playbook will run the z/OS Health Checker RACF Certificate Expiriation report and pull the data into a CSV file and send it to a IBM Concert instance

-[**renew_cert.yml**](renew_cert.yml) this playbook will renew a z/OS certificate using the certificate data sent in from a ServiceNow REST message to Ansible Automation Platform
+It is a good practice to review the playbook contents before executing them.
+It will help you understand the requirements in terms of space, location, names, authority, and the artifacts that will be created and cleaned up.

+## Playbook Requirements
-These playbook use:
+These playbooks use:

     collections:
       - name: ibm.ibm_zos_core